-Through the Maine SNAP-Ed Program, Healthy Oxford Hills offers fun and free classes, workshops and resources for all ages.
-We provided you with real tips and tricks to help you feed your family healthy foods on a budget.
+Through the Maine SNAP-Ed Program, Healthy Oxford Hills offers fun and free classes, workshops and resources for all ages across Oxford County.
+We provide participants with real tips and tricks that can help you stretch your food budget and feed your family healthier options.
 All sessions are free and offered at various times throughout the week.

 Healthy Oxford Hills Nutrition Educators

-Maine SNAP-Ed is funded by the USDA’s Supplemental Nutrition Assistance Program, or SNAP, which is administered by the Maine Department of Health and Human Services (DHHS) and implemented through a contract with the University of New England (UNE).
+The USDA’s Supplemental Nutrition Assistance Program provides the funding for SNAP-Ed, which is administered by the Maine Department of Health and Human Services (DHHS) and implemented by the University of New England (UNE).

 Cooking Matters is a national program of Share Our Strength.
 In Maine, Cooking Matters is implemented through a partnership between the Good Shepherd Food Bank and Maine SNAP-Ed.
 Additional local support for Cooking Matters comes from Hannaford Supermarkets.

 What is Healthy Oxford Hills doing for Maine SNAP-Ed?

 For a list of scheduled classes and events – CLICK HERE